Staninna/gpg-chat/README.md

 6. Run `lib /DEF:sqlite3.def /OUT:sqlite3.lib /MACHINE:x64`

-7. Copy `sqlite3.lib` file to the root of this project
+7. Copy the compiled `sqlite3.lib` and the extracted `sqlite3.dll` files to the root of this project